huggingface/blog/deep-rl-q-part2.md

 That’s **normal if you still feel confused** with all these elements. **This was the same for me and for all people who studied RL.**

 Take time to really grasp the material before continuing.

+And since the best way to learn and avoid the illusion of competence is **to test yourself**.
+We wrote a quiz to help you find where **you need to reinforce your study**.
+Check your knowledge here 👉 https://github.com/huggingface/deep-rl-class/blob/main/unit2/quiz2.md

 It’s essential to master these elements and having a solid foundations before entering the **fun part.**
 Don't hesitate to modify the implementation, try ways to improve it and change environments, **the best way to learn is to try things on your own!**

 We published additional readings in the syllabus if you want to go deeper 👉 https://github.com/huggingface/deep-rl-class/blob/main/unit2/README.md